AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/dynamics-reporting/dynamics-campaigns-and-marketing-lists.md

 Marketing Lists are another way to include Leads or Contacts into a marketing journey.
 Marketing Lists are unique for a group of Leads or Contacts, meaning that the user has to select whether their list is a set of Leads or a set of Contacts.

-Bizible only supports Static Marketing Lists.
-We do not support Dynamic Marketing Lists because our processing requires that we check on a record’s Modified Date but because a Dynamic List is frequently changing, there is no Modified Date for Bizible to check against.
+Marketo Measure only supports Static Marketing Lists.
+We do not support Dynamic Marketing Lists because our processing requires that we check on a record’s Modified Date but because a Dynamic List is frequently changing, there is no Modified Date for Marketo Measure to check against.
 This would require a constant download of the full data set throughout the day.

 ![](assets/6.png)

 The screenshot above is a Marketing List for Leads.
 Marketing Lists are associated to Campaigns and can be associated to multiple Campaigns.
-Unless you only ever create one Marketing List for one Campaign, Bizible does not recommend that customers use Marketing Lists to track their Campaigns.
+Unless you only ever create one Marketing List for one Campaign, Marketo Measure does not recommend that customers use Marketing Lists to track their Campaigns.
 It is unlikely that the same exact list of Leads/Contacts would be eligible for touchpoints across multiple Campaigns.

 ## Enable Touchpoints {#enable-touchpoints-1}